alidanapour/chip8_emulator/Product_Document.md

         6. Throughout the duration of the game, the system will spawn random enemies based on difficulty level.
         7. Throughout the duration of the game, the system will move the enemies to the left each frame.
         8. Throughout the duration of the game, the system will draw the rabbit in the appropriate place depending on if the rabbit is falling or jumping (via user input for the latter).
-        9. Throughout the duration of the game, the system will update the score (+1 each time an enemy is avoided).
+        9. -Throughout the duration of the game, the system will update the score (+1 when level 1 enemy avoided. +2 for level 2/3 enemies avoided).
-        10. The game will terminate once the player fails to avoid an enemy displaying a blank screen due to prototype phase.
-    - Known bugs to be fixed in the next release:
-        - Some artifacts may appear when jumping (very rare)
-        - Game ends prematurely due to said artifacts
-        - Score count is incorrect after first point (wrapping issue, will be fixed when enemies properly implemented)
-        - Game ends with a blank screen when you lose

-**Release 3**

-- Emulator: Perform more rigorous automated testings.

-- Visualizer: User can step forward or step backward one instruction at a time.

-- Game 2 Complete:
-    - Fixed existing bugs
-    - Randomized enemies appearing based on difficulty level selected
-    - Aded visual improvements (Animation, etc)
-    - Added Game over/Play again/Winning screen
+        10. If the player touches an enemy, the game will terminate display a game over screen with the score displayed.
+        11. If the player reaches max score (20 - level 1, 100 - level 2, 255 - level 3), the game ends and displays a game win animation.
+The score of the player is also displayed.
+        12. If the player chooses to play again via input, the game reinitialized and game flow resumes at point 'b'

 - Chip8 Tool: `Sprite Editor` provide a visual interface to create sprites.
 Chip8 developers can turn pixels on/off in the editor and it will produce the corresponding hexcode for that sprites, thus making it easier to create sprites by letting developer visualize them.